-A less positive aspect of the rise in interest rates could mean that pension savers may see the value of their pension funds fall.
+A less positive aspect of the rise in interest rates could mean that pension savers may see the value of their personal pension funds fall.
 This is likely to happen as a result of falling bond prices, which is a common occurrence when interest rates rise.

-Another concern for pension savers is for those who are looking to transfer their final salary pension.
+Another concern for personal pension fund savers is for those who are looking to transfer their final salary pension.
 This is because rates for those transferring their pension are likely to be lower as a result of rising interest rates.

 However, for those looking to purchase an annuity, it seems to be good news for now.
 This is as a result of potential improvements to annuity rates thanks to a rise in interest rates.
 This could mean that those looking to purchase annuity may be able to receive a higher income.